2-Me-DET

 2-Me-DET, or 2-methyl-DET, also known as 2-methyl-N,N-diethyltryptamine, is a psychedelic drug of the tryptamine family.
 It is the 2-methyl derivative of diethyltryptamine (DET).
 The drug is taken orally.

 Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists 2-Me-DET's dose as 80 to 120 mg orally and its duration as 6 to 8 hours.
 The effects of 2-Me-DET have been reported to include a vague unreal feeling, clouding and slowing of thoughts, DiPT-like sound distortion including higher pitches of music sounding muffled and tones shifting to a lower frequency, and stomach ache.

+Pharmacology

+Pharmacodynamics

+2-Me-DET is a serotonin receptor agonist in the rat uterus and stomach strip, with similar potency as dimethyltryptamine (DMT) and diethyltryptamine (DET) but profoundly greater potency than 2-methyl-DMT.

 Chemistry

 Synthesis

 The chemical synthesis of 2-Me-DET has been described.

 Analogues

 Analogues of 2-Me-DET include 2-methyltryptamine (2-MT; 2-Me-T), 2-methyl-DMT (2-Me-DMT; 2,N,N-TMT), 2-methyl-5-MeO-DMT (5-MeO-2,N,N-TMT), and 2-methyl-AMT (2-Me-AMT; 2,α-DMT).